-In 2020, the NEOs were granted PRSUs, issued collectively in four separate tranches with individual one-year performance periods beginning in May 2020, 2021, 2022 and 2023, respectively.
-Vesting of the PRSUs is based on the performance of our common stock relative to the performance of a peer group.
-The peer group is comprised of the "Peer Companies" listed in the Company's "Compensation Discussion and Analysis" section in the 2020 proxy statement.
-At the end of each performance period, the Human Capital Committee will determine the achievement against the performance objectives.
+In 2020, Mr. Moniz and our other then-current NEOs were granted PRSUs, issued collectively in four separate tranches with individual one-year performance periods beginning in May 2020, 2021, 2022 and 2023, respectively.
+Vesting of the PRSUs was based on the performance of our common stock relative to the performance of a peer group.
+The peer group was comprised of the "Peer Companies" listed in the Company's "Compensation Discussion and Analysis" section in the 2020 proxy statement.
+At the end of each performance period, the Human Capital Committee determined the achievement against the performance objectives.

-On each performance assessment date, Intevac's stock price growth for the applicable performance period will be compared against the peer group stock price growth for the applicable performance period (each expressed as a growth rate percentage) to result in a growth rate (the "Growth Rate Delta") for the performance period equal to Intevac's stock price growth minus the peer group stock price growth, both for the applicable performance period.
-A new Growth Rate Delta will be calculated for each performance period on the related performance assessment date.
-Any earned PRSU awards will vest 100% after the end of the applicable performance period.
-On each performance assessment date, 25% of the total number of PRSUs originally subject to the award (and no more) will vest upon achievement of a Growth Rate Delta greater than or equal to zero.
-If, on a performance assessment date, the Growth Rate Delta is less than 0%, no portion of the PRSUs will vest on such performance assessment date and 25% of the total number of PRSUs originally subject to the award will immediately terminate.
+On each performance assessment date, Intevac's stock price growth for the applicable performance period was compared against the peer group stock price growth for the applicable performance period (each expressed as a growth rate percentage) to result in a growth rate (the "Growth Rate Delta") for the performance period equal to Intevac's stock price growth minus the peer group stock price growth, both for the applicable performance period.
+A new Growth Rate Delta was calculated for each performance period on the related performance assessment date.
+Any earned PRSU awards vested 100% after the end of the applicable performance period.
+On each performance assessment date, 25% of the total number of PRSUs originally subject to the award (and no more) vested upon achievement of a Growth Rate Delta greater than or equal to zero.
+If, on a performance assessment date, the Growth Rate Delta is less than 0%, no portion of the PRSUs vested on such performance assessment date and 25% of the total number of PRSUs originally subject to the award immediately terminated.
 In addition, in order to vest, the participant must remain in service to Intevac through the end of the applicable performance period.